Rhyno: EV 2.0 and departure (2010)

-At Bound for Glory Rhino, Dreamer, Raven, Richards and Sabu defeated Fourtune members Styles, Kazarian, Morgan, Roode and Storm in a Lethal Lockdown match.
-Shortly after, his contract with TNA expired, but he remained with the promotion on a per night deal.
-At Turning Point EV 2.0 faced Fortune in a ten-man tag team match, where each member of EV 2.0 put their TNA careers on the line.
+At Bound for Glory on October 10, Rhino, Dreamer, Raven, Richards and Sabu defeated Fourtune members Styles, Kazarian, Morgan, Roode and Storm in a Lethal Lockdown match.
+Shortly after, his contract with TNA expired, but he remained with TNA on a per night deal.
+At Turning Point on November 7, EV 2.0 faced Fortune in a ten-man tag team match, where each member of EV 2.0 put their TNA careers on the line.
 In the end, EV 2.0 lost the match and Sabu was released from TNA.
 On the following episode of Impact!, Rhino revealed himself as the man within EV 2.0, who had been calling Eric Bischoff, trying to get to be a part of his Immortal stable, which had led to dissension between Rob Van Dam, who wanted to find out the traitor, and the rest of EV 2.0, by costing Van Dam his match against Kazarian and hitting Tommy Dreamer with a chair, turning heel again in the process.

 On the November 18 episode of Impact!
 Rhino explained that Bischoff had agreed to re–sign him as long as he turned on the rest of EV 2.0.
 The following week Dreamer defeated Rhino in a Street Fight.
-After the match Rhino attacked Dreamer, but was then chased away by Rob Van Dam, who challenged him to a First Blood match at Final Resolution, which Van Dam ended up winning.
+After the match Rhino attacked Dreamer, but was then chased away by Rob Van Dam, who challenged him to a First Blood match at Final Resolution on December 5, which Van Dam ended up winning.
 On the following episode of Impact!
 Bischoff refused to give Rhino a contract with TNA and had Fortune and Immortal remove him from the arena.